 - Delete the current value in the Value data text box.

 - Enter ‘4.09.00.0904’ in the Value data text box, and click the OK button.

-So that’s how you can fix the “An internal system error occurred” error to install DirectX.
-You can also check out this article for further DirectX fixes.
+So that’s how you can fix the “An internal system error occurred” error to install DirectX on Windows 10.